vfarcic/devops26/manuscript/17-progressive-delivery.md

 Judging by the output, we can confirm that the `StrategyType` is now `Recreate`.
 That's not a surprise.
 What is more interesting is the last entry in the `Events` section.
 It scaled replicas of the new release to three.
 Why is that a surprise?
 Isn't that the logical action when deploying the first release with the new strategy?
 Well...
 It is indeed logical for the first release so we'll have to create and deploy another to see what's really going on.

 If you had Knative deployment running before, there is a small nuisance we need to fix.
-Ingress is missing and I can prove that.
+Ingress is missing, and I can prove that.

 ```bash
 kubectl \